XCentium/Alliance-Association-Bank/README.md

 #### LoggerSettings.config
 Configurations for Serilog logging such as log files location and minimum logging level.
 #### AppTextContent.config
 The config file to specify various pieces of text content.
-At point legal message copy can be set here.
+At this point legal message copy can be set here.